wp-plugins/wptouch/readme.txt

 * Changed: Cleaned up and removed unused/old assets
 * Fixed: Depreciated references to options (replaced with home_url() and site_url())
 * Fixed: issue with search field
-* Fixed: Issue where new switch link caused white box
+* Fixed: Issue where the new switch link caused white box
-* Fixed: An issue with php warning regarding detection of https
+* Fixed: PHP warnings regarding detection of https, depreciated calls

 = Version 1.9.42 =